Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Program

 Purchasing livestock is generally not allowable under the 2501 program unless used for demonstration purposes.
 Expenses for demonstration livestock cannot exceed $4,000.

-Q. In terms of outcomes, how do organizations measure how receptive farmers and ranchers are to the information or guidance provided to them?
+Q. In terms of outcomes, how do organizations quantitatively measure the service(s) provided to farmers and ranchers?

-Some examples of measurement tools that organizations may utilize are:
+Outcomes must be quantitative as it relates to the project goals and objectives.
+Some examples of quantitative measurement that organizations may utilize are:

 - Using benchmarks and tracking models to determine if farmer applications for USDA programs are increasing